romflorod/python_instagram_followers_not_following/README.md

     ...
     ```

+## Features

+*   Progress bars to track data retrieval in real-time
+*   Rate limiting protection with configurable delay between requests
+*   Output in both text and JSON formats
+*   Efficient user comparison using set operations
+*   Comprehensive error handling
+*   Automatic creation of output directory

 ## Important Considerations

 *   **Cookie Expiration:** Instagram session cookies expire.
 You'll need to update the cookie in your script regularly.
 *   **Rate Limiting:** Instagram has rate limits.
-If you make too many requests too quickly, Instagram may block your IP address.
-This script does not currently implement delays, so use it with caution.
+The script implements a 1-second delay between requests to help avoid rate limiting.
 *   **Terms of Service:** Scraping Instagram may violate their terms of service.
 Be careful and respectful of their policies.
-Consider using the official Instagram API if possible, although it has its own limitations.
 *   **Security:** Be careful about exposing your cookie or other sensitive information.
 Avoid committing it to public repositories.
 *   **Disclaimer:** Use this script at your own risk.
 The author is not responsible for any consequences resulting from its use.